niftools/blender_niftools_addon/docs/development/api/index.rst

 .. note::

-  See :ref:`user_install` for detailed instructions to install the plugin.
+  See :ref:`user_install` for detailed instructions to install the addon.

 * This triggers the :func:`~io_scene_niftools.register` function, which adds the :class:`~io_scene_niftools.ui.NifImportUI` and :class:`~io_scene_niftools.ui.NifExportUI` operators to the